 RECOGNITION FOR OUTSTANDING ACHIEVEMENT

-Cash Awards ($750 for first place, $500 for second place, $250 for third place) and trophies will be presented to three participants in each category: elementary school, middle/junior high school and high school.
-The USGBC-MGC Green Schools Committee will present awards to winning teams at their schools or school board meetings between mid-April and mid-May, 2014.
+Cash Awards ($750 for first place, $500 for second place, $250 for third place) and trophies will be presented to three participants in each category: elementary school, middle/junior high school, and high school.
+Winners will be announced at the Annual Green Schools Event taking place from 5:30-7:30 pm on April 11, 2017.
+The USGBC-MGC Green Schools Committee will then present awards to winning teams at their schools or school board meetings between mid-April and mid-May 2017.

 101+ Ways to Green Your School